derekmurawsky/ansible-derekmurawsky-general/playbooks/docs/README.md

 ## proxmox

-A simple playbook that will apply the proxmox roles from this collection to all targetted hosts.
+A simple playbook that will apply the proxmox roles from this collection to all targeted hosts.